 NVF is an organization that provides resources to veterans and their families and offers a free job board for employers interested in hiring veterans.
 To post a job, you must contact the NVF administrator at email@example.com or call 310-642-0255.

-The Veterans Employment Center is a federally funded resource center and job board for hiring veterans.
-Employers have access to veteran profiles and are able to post jobs free of cost.
+The Veterans Employment Center is a federally-funded resource center and job board for hiring veterans.
+Employers have access to veteran profiles and can post jobs for free.

 Bender Consulting provides recruiting support to connect employers with people with disabilities.
 It also offers training on disability employment strategy and accessible technology options.
 To contact a representative, visit the website or call 412-787-8567.

 The Disability and Veterans Community Resources Directory is a database of groups and organizations that help employers find, hire and retain people with disabilities and veterans.
 Users may search for organizations based on region and state and have the option to download or import search results.